Why Your AI Assistant Keeps Guessing Wrong (And How We Fixed It)

 Part 2 of the SMS AI series.
 RAG transforms generic AI into useful AI.
 Here's how I added vector search, conversation memory, and production resilience.

 Can I text an AI instead of opening another app?
 Turns out yes—and it validates a compelling business model.
-Here's how I built SMS-to-custom-LLM in ~40 lines of code.

 You wrote a blog post.
 Now you need to share it on LinkedIn, Twitter, maybe a newsletter.
 Here's how to automate the boring part.